Home / Sphincter Saving Surgery in India

 Who is Eligible for Sphincter Preservation?

-• People with good anal sphincter function before surgery
+• Good anal sphincter function before surgery.

 Step-by-Step Surgical Approach